 - When you use a sharp knife to cut veggies or meat, it leaves marks on the surface.
 And the depth of these marks might not bother you but are perfect for bacteria to thrive.
 A great amount of them still remains on the surface after washing the board.
 Therefore, it is difficult to sanitize a knife-scarred plastic surface manually.

 - The main problem with plastic is, it does not have any antibacterial properties.
-Whereas, certain wood used for making cutting boards possess excellent antibacterial property such as acacia.
+Whereas, certain wood used for making cutting boards possess excellent antibacterial properties such as acacia.
 And you’ll prefer a healthier and safer board to chop veggies or fruits for your family.

 - Plastic boards are no doubt cheap but are not very great for the environment.
 On the other hand, wood, though costly, is sustainable and environment-friendly.

 - All the above reasons are enough to say why wooden cutting boards are better than plastic ones.
-So now that you know wood is good, which among different materials is the best?
+So now that you know wood is good, which among the different materials is the best?

 Types of Wood for cutting board: